zRapha/FAME/README.md

 ```
 @inproceedings{labaca-castro2019aimed,
   title={AIMED: Evolving Malware with Genetic Programming to Evade Detection},
-  author={Castro, Raphael Labaca and Schmitt, Corinna and Dreo, Gabi},
+  author={Labaca-Castro, Raphael and Schmitt, Corinna and Dreo, Gabi},
   booktitle={2019 18th IEEE International Conference On Trust, Security And Privacy In Computing And Communications/13th IEEE International Conference On Big Data Science And Engineering (TrustCom/BigDataSE)},
   pages={240--247},
   year={2019},